 Advanced designs which fulfil a multi-purpose role are needed including consideration of modular construction concepts and incorporation of new propulsion systems including wireless electric systems.
 Future buses will also need to consider different sustainable energy sources which might be electric, hydrogen fuel, or…?

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Dr Robbie Napper.
-The project is being undertaken by Sarah Roberts and is sponsored by Transdev Melbourne and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Dr Robbie Napper.
+The project was undertaken by Sarah Roberts and sponsored by Transdev Melbourne and Monash University.